charlestolley/python-snmp/docs/source/engine.rst

 The SNMP Engine
 ===============

 It's difficult to give a good definition for the term "SNMP Engine."
-The important thing to understand is that the first step in any SNMP application is to instantiate an Engine object.
+The important thing to understand is that the first step in any SNMP application is to instantiate an :class:`Engine` object.
 You should never need more than one.

 .. module:: snmp

 .. data:: SNMPv1

-   SNMP version 1.
+   Protocol ID for SNMP version 1.

 .. data:: SNMPv2c

-   SNMP version 2 with community-based authentication.
+   Protocol ID for SNMP version 2 with community-based authentication.

 .. data:: SNMPv3

-   SNMP version 3.
+   Protocol ID for SNMP version 3.

 .. data:: UDP_IPv4

-   Messages in this transport domain are sent as UDP datagrams over an IPv4 network.
+   Transport domain ID for UDP over IPv4.

 .. data:: UDP_IPv6

-   Messages in this transport domain are sent as UDP datagrams over an IPv6 network.
+   Transport domain ID for UDP over IPv6.

 .. data:: noAuthNoPriv